Margaux Williamson

 Margaux Williamson (born in 1976) is a Canadian painter, filmmaker, and writer based out of Toronto.
-Williamson’s paintings are meant to be understood in part as "a philosophical investigation of the landscape around her, as well as dedicated rigour and formal exploration into the development and possibilities of painting as a medium".
-Through her work she has created a highly personal visual language which she uses to explore themes of subjecthood, storytelling, life, death, aging and tension.
-Although dealing with dark and heavy themes, Williamson's works are ultimately hopeful, exploring the possibility of light in darkness.
-Williamson's works are often intertextual with her references ranging from popular culture to objects she finds lying around her studio.
-In her work she is unafraid to reference and draw on art history, specifically finding inspiration from artists such as "Goya, Manet, Duchamp, Luc Tuymans and Philip Guston over the years".

 Personal life

 Williamson was born in 1976 in Pittsburgh, Pennsylvania, and lived in the United States for thirteen years.
 In 1989, she and her family moved to Waterloo, Ontario.
 After settling in Canada, Williamson was accepted into the BFA program at Queen's University in 1996 and graduated in 1999.
 In 1998, she spent one semester at the Glasgow School of Art, where she studied film.
 In 2000, Williamson moved to Toronto, where she currently resides with her son Billy.

 Family life

 Williamson's former partner is Misha Glouberman, who graduated from Harvard with a degree in philosophy.
 Notably, Glouberman has also collaborated with Williamson's friend and oft co-creator Sheila Heti.
 Glouberman and Heti worked together to create the novel The Chairs Are Where the People Go.
 In this collaboration piece Heti transcribed Glouberman's knowledge regarding communication and also edited the novel.
 They dedicated the book to Williamson.